 An important part of the Festival’s work as a charity is taking authors and illustrators to schools, free of charge, to talk to children and young people of all ages about their work and inspire children to read and enjoy books.

-Our sincere thanks go to the Fryer Trust and the Norman Family Trust, our sponsors, who recognise how important this work is and enable us to continue this important outreach work.
+Our sincere thanks go to the Norman Family Charitable Trust who recognise how important this work is and enable us to continue this important outreach work.

 BUDLEIGH LITERARY FESTIVAL BRIGHTENS UP SPRING WITH A SPARKLING WEEKEND OF ONLINE EVENTS